 Green: No restrictions - free competition.

 As stated previously, CIAT has a Memorandum of Agreement with Konstruktørforeningen (KF) in Denmark.
-Konstruktørforeningen is the Danish Association of Building Experts, Managers and Surveyors.
+Konstruktørforeningen is the Danish Association of Architectural Technologists and Construction Managers.
 KF is owned and managed by members, and the aims and objectives of the organisation are to safeguard professional interests of members in all matters: providing personal advice on employment, salary, professional development and political influence.
 In order to strengthen the members' job opportunities and to raise professionalism in construction, KF seeks to influence construction and education politics.

-In Denmark, Konstruktørforeningen (KF) will accept Associate members of CIAT (ACIAT) with an Honors Degree (or equivalent) in Architectural Technology or Chartered Architectural Technologists (MCIAT) as members (M.A.K) of the Institute within a period of four months from receipt of application.
+In Denmark, Konstruktørforeningen (KF) will accept Associate members of CIAT (ACIAT) with an Honors Degree (or equivalent) in Architectural Technology or Chartered Architectural Technologists (MCIAT or FCIAT) as members (M.A.K) of the Institute within a period of four months from receipt of application.

 In France the equivalent of Chartered Architectural Technologist currently does not exist.
 The only positions available to a Chartered Architectural Technologist in France will be to work as dessinateur, projeteur or assistant.